compulim/azure-webapp-for-containers-template/README.md

 #### Create resource group

 Resource group groups all resources in a single place.
+We prefer to keep all resources in a single resource group to ease maintenance.

 ```sh
 az group create \